TheOdinProject/curriculum/foundations/javascript_basics/DOM_manipulation_and_events.md

 Manipulating web pages is the primary benefit of the JavaScript language!
 These techniques are things that you are likely to be messing with _every day_ as a front-end developer, so let's practice!

 1. Grab the first exercise in Wes Bos's JavaScript30 program by cloning the repo at [https://github.com/wesbos/JavaScript30](https://github.com/wesbos/JavaScript30).
-Check out the [Video Tutorial](https://www.youtube.com/watch?v=VuN8qwZoego) for instructions on the project - if you want to have a try at it solely by yourself listen carefully to Wes Bos around the 1:30 mark so you don't miss the moment you should pause at.
+Follow the [Video Tutorial](https://www.youtube.com/watch?v=VuN8qwZoego) by coding along.
 2. Watch the [Event Capture, Propagation and Bubbling video](https://www.youtube.com/watch?v=F1anRyL37lE) from Wes Bos's JavaScript30 program.
 If you want to code along with the video, you can use the contents of folder #25 from the repo you cloned above.

 ### Additional Resources